-W4 Tracks Condition
+W4 Tracks condition

 Lift rear of vehicle and support it off the ground.
-With engine off, rotate tracks by hand and inspect condition.
-If bad cuts, missing or defective inserts or guides are noted, contact your dealer for replacement.
+With engine OFF, rotate tracks by hand and inspect condition.
+If worn, cut or track fibers are exposed or missing or defective inserts or guides are noted, contact your dealer for replacement.